For SellersSeller Guide

 Understanding Minority Rights:

 The specific rights of minority shareholders vary significantly depending on the jurisdiction (state law) and the company's governing documents (articles of incorporation, bylaws, operating agreement, and shareholders' agreement).
-However, common rights include:
+Common rights include:

 • Information Rights: The right to access and review the company's financial records, books, and other critical documents.
 This is essential for minority shareholders to independently assess the fairness of a proposed sale.